nixworks/public/news/2015/11/16/index.md

 ##### Saudi-led intervention in Yemen
 ### [Yemeni security officials, who are neutral in the conflict, say Saudi-led airstrikes and clashes have killed over 40 Houthi militants and 4 civilians over the past 24 hours, with most of the airstrikes taking place in the southwestern Ibb Governorate. ](/news/2015/11/16/yemeni-security-officials-who-are-neutral-in-the-conflict-say-saudi-led-airstrikes-and-clashes-have-killed-over-40-houthi-militants-and-4.md)
-_Context: Saudi Arabia, Yemen, Saudi-led intervention in Yemen, Houthi, Ibb Governorate_
+_Context: Ibb Governorate, Yemen, Saudi Arabia, Houthi, Saudi-led intervention in Yemen_

 ##### Sinai insurgency
 ### [Egypt's security forces shoot dead at least 24 ISIS militants as they hid inside a cave in a mountainous area in central Sinai, not far from the crash site of Metrojet Flight 9268, a Russian airliner the group says it brought down. ](/news/2015/11/16/egypt-s-security-forces-shoot-dead-at-least-24-isis-militants-as-they-hid-inside-a-cave-in-a-mountainous-area-in-central-sinai-not-far-from.md)